|Scientific Name||Polygonum lapathifolium|

 Integrated Crop Management

-Combinations of preventive, physical and chemical control methods should be used to reduce Pale smartweed.
+Combinations of preventive, physical and chemical control methods should be used to reduce pale smartweed development.

-It is important to use herbicides with different modes of actions in order to avoid resistant weed populations.
+It is important to rotate modes of actions in order to avoid resistant weed populations.

 Choose directly from Category